kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 .. [#] Again, in this tutorial example no care was taken into choosing
        appropriate material parameters or units.
-For this reason, magnetic field is given only in "arbitrary units"
+For this reason, magnetic field is given only in "arbitrary units".